Rg chromaticity: rg color space

-RGB color specification system
+CIE RGB

 RGB is a color mixture system.
 Once the color matching function are determined the tristimulus values can be determined easily.
 Since standardization is required to compare results, CIE established standards to determine color matching function.

 The reference stimuli must be monochromatic lights R, G, B. With wavelengths $\lambda_R=700.0nm, \lambda_G=546.1nm, \lambda_B=435.8nm$ respectively.

 The basic stimulus is white with equal energy spectrum.
 Require a ratio of 1.000:4.5907:0.0601 (RGB) to match white point.